springer12/simplisafe-python/README.md

         systems = await simplisafe.get_systems()
         for system_id, system in systems.items():
-            for serial, sensor_attrs in system.sensors.items():
+            for serial, sensor in system.sensors.items():
                 # Return the sensor's data as a currently non-understood integer:
                 sensor.data
                 # >>> 0